Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it is a 'terse, drill-down discovery index' for specific ecosystems and a live mirror of the MCP registry, with specific verbs like 'start with section="root"' and 'drill into a project'.
-It distinguishes itself from sibling tools by being a discovery layer, not a replacement for MCP, and explicitly says 'use it to FIND tools, then connect'.
+The description clearly states this is a 'discovery index' and 'directory' for finding tools within the ecosystem and the MCP registry.
+It distinguishes itself from sibling tools by explicitly saying 'use it to FIND tools, then connect'.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.